 Temporary rules may be implemented by the commission by a majority vote where an urgent situation necessitates temporary additions, amendments, or a suspension of a portion of this Election Code, provided all candidates are affected equally.
-A temporary rule shall not take effect until approved by a majority vote of the ASISU Supreme Court, with at least three (3) members present and voting.
-Temporary rules shall be posted in a designated area of the Pond Student Union so that all candidates have access to them. emailed by the ASISU Secretary or Elections Commissioner to all candidates within twenty-four (24) hours of the vote.
+Temporary rules shall be emailed by the ASISU Secretary or Elections Commissioner to all candidates within twenty-four (24) hours of the vote.